Sreelikhith/dataviz-project/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project comprises detailed information on jobs in the data field.
+This dataset includes various attributes such as job titles, categories, salary information in both local currency and USD, employee residence, company location, experience level, employment type, work setting, and company size.
+The dataset spans multiple years and covers a wide range of positions within the data science and analytics industry worldwide.

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * How does the average salary vary across different job categories and experience levels?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * Is there a correlation between company size and salary ranges for data field positions?
- * (insert your question or task here) Are there interesting spatial patterns in X?
+ * Are there interesting geographical patterns in where data jobs are located versus where employees reside?
- * (insert your question or task here) How many X are there across different Y?
+ * How does the distribution of employment types (full-time, part-time, contract) and work settings (remote, in-person, hybrid) vary across different regions and job categories?

 ## Sketches